 20 South 40th Street

-This amiable used bookstore offers a quantum of solace away from the the hustle and bustle of 40th Street.
+This beloved used bookstore offers a friendly, public radio-soundtracked respite from the hustle and bustle of 40th Street.
 It’s also an ideal “third place” meeting spot before grabbing dinner at New Delhi or seeing a movie at Cinemark.
-The Last Word is just big enough to an hour or so searching the shelves for hidden gems and forgotten favorites in the fiction, crime and sci-fi sections.
+The Last Word is just big enough to while away an hour or so searching the shelves for hidden gems and forgotten favorites in the fiction, crime and sci-fi sections.
 (Pro tip: Don’t skip the bins by the door.)
+I love The Last Word.

 Lot 49 Books

-Compact and curated, this compact Fishtown shop offers new and used literary fiction, kids books and other good stuff, but their menagerie of zines and independent publications is particularly noteworthy.
+Compact and curated, this cozy Fishtown shop offers new and used literary fiction, kids books and other good stuff, and their menagerie of independent publications is particularly noteworthy.
 (For example, I picked up a weird little self-published zine that purports to offer “instant photographic evidence” of Bigfoot, UFOs, etc. It’s ridiculous and I love it.)

 Molly’s Books & Records